circleci/circleci-docs/jekyll/_cci2/aws.md

 title: "Installing CircleCI 2.0 on Amazon Web Services with Terraform"
 category: [administration]
 order: 10
-description: "How to install CircleCI Enterprise on Amazon Web Services (AWS)."
+description: "How to install CircleCI on Amazon Web Services (AWS)."
 ---

 This document provides step-by-step instructions for installing CircleCI 2.0 on Amazon Web Services (AWS) with Terraform in the following sections: